 Analyze your competitors

-How are consumers talking about products and services in your industry?
+How are consumers talking about your competitors and other products and services in your industry?
+Where are they talking?
+Which social media channels are they using?
 Listen to what they’re saying and you’ll identify their needs.
-Customer feedback won’t necessarily be about your brand, but the data you find will help you understand how to improve your product and services.
+Customer feedback won’t necessarily be about your brand, but the data you find from competitor analysis will help you understand how to improve your product and services.
 Even launch new products you’d not thought of.

 Personalize your marketing campaigns